 About the Artist

-My current work focuses on large-scale paintings, 60"x48" or larger.
+My current work focuses on large-scale paintings.
 I find satisfaction in the physicality of working at this scale, where I must move both myself and the painting, engaging my whole body in the creative process.
 Whether climbing a ladder to reach higher areas or shifting a piece from the wall to the floor, every movement is integral to the work.
 This full-body involvement infuses each piece with energy and immediacy, making painting as much a physical experience as an artistic one.

 --Alexandra Bailliere